benmvp/benmvp.com/_posts/2015-09-13-enhanced-object-literals.md

 If you recall, property accessors (getters and setters) were introduced in ES5, enabling us to execute some code prior to or after getting and setting a property value.
 In ES6, property accessors continue to work as they did in ES5.

-Let's say we instead wanted to make that users of car objects couldn't set invalid values for their cars.
+Let's say we instead wanted to ensure that users of car objects couldn't set invalid values for their cars.
 We could instead make `value` an accessor:

 ```js
 function getCar(make, model, value) {